FLCC documentation

 $\mathrm{lcc}(x,y) = \frac{(x - \mu_x)^T(y - \mu_y)}{\sigma_x \sigma_y}$

-and all sliding windows of same size within haystack
+between needle and all sliding windows of same size within haystack.

-uses the fast Fourier transform to reduce the computational complexity from O($n_H n_N$) to O(($n_H + n_N) log(n_H + n_N)$), where $n_H$ and $n_N$ are the number of elements of the haystack
+flcc uses the fast Fourier transform to reduce the computational complexity from O($n_H n_N$) to O(($n_H + n_N) log(n_H + n_N)$), where $n_H$ and $n_N$ are the number of elements of the haystack and the needle, respectively.

 Examples